(The film is “Fashion House”, a collection of clips from British Pathé, 1950-1969. It has no sound)

 House of Mirelle Research and Historical Archive

-The story of Mirelle is social history but more than social history, fashion history plus and it’s Hull’s history but more than the history of Hull as well.
+The story of Mirelle is social history but more than social history, its fashion history plus and it’s Hull but more than the great city as well.

-The story of the House of Mirelle describes the rise and fall of a fascinating forty year period for all.
+The story of the House of Mirelle describes the rise and fall of a fascinating period for all.